5cover/psdc/docs/Done.md

 I don't want to *forbid* such programs because they are non-deterministic.
 But, I don't want to make it *transparent* either.
 Like Zig, we'll add some friction by requring the conversion to be explicit, with a cast syntax.

 The only issue is that we can't specify the value that we'll get.
 When constant folding, we'll have to return a runtime value for casts involving characters.
 We can't rely on UTF-16 since the target language may use another encoding.

+## Build-An-Operator

+Make operators proper nodes, with SourceTokens.
+This will mean less `WithSourceTokens` wizardry, as they will have their own source tokens, and an overall more uniform approach.
+Also the ability to have parameterized operators like `Cast`, instead of having to define a special node for the whole expression.

+## Rename tokens

+Rename each token type so its correspond to the official unicode character name as appropriate.

+## On-demand static analysis and a more solid approach to code generation

+So... lookup tables in SemanticAst are a source of bugs.
+It's easy to forget adding something or add it twice.

+Why not pass the static analyzer into the code generator and call it from there, as necessary?

+I buess the problem is with scopes.
+What we currently do is

+- we walk the whole AST in the static analyzer
+- we create scopes for each scoped node, add them to the SemanticAst map and pass them down
+- we create symbols and add them to the appropriate scope.

+Back then, we didn't need to remember scopes - we just pushed an popped as we walked nodes in the code generator.

+But then, as features piled on - came the need for static (initially called semantic) analysis.
+Why?
+To create symbols and evaluated types.
+To perform static analysis and produce semantic errors.
+The point was to separate concerns, to avoid duplicating the logic across generators for each target language.

+The static analyzer walk the AST, evaluates expression and saves their inferred type, creates scopes and adds symbols to it.
+That's basically it.

+The code generator takes its output (a combination of the AST with lookup tables for inferred types and scopes), and generates the final output.
+It uses scopes to find meaning in identifiers, and inferred types to build format strings, notably.

+Now what is the problem with all this?

+The problem is that the original AST returned by our parser has been left untouched.
+We use additional lookup tables for everything.
+Why?
+Mostly out of laziness of rewriting the AST structure with more fields.

+This is a problem, because we don't have lookup tables for everything.
+This issue peaks with the `UnaryOperator.Cast` node - it contains a `Node.Type` that represents the type to cast to.
+In order to generate it, this type must be turned into an `EvaluatedType`, which can be done by the static analyzer, then a `TypeInfo`, which can be done anywhere, but currently is done in the code generator, because we need a messenger, a keyword table, a way to append an expression.

+Now, maybe we could encapsulate those things into a singleton with properties accessible to all other classes for the C code generation process.
+Something like `LanguageInfo`.
+It would contain the keyword table, operator table, other stuff...

+But this wouldn't sove the more fundamental issue at hand; that we don't have all the **information** we need, hence the need for an extravagant amount of parameters.

+I see 2 solutions that may overlap each other

+- Replace the current AST structure by a DOM with extensible properties given by Static analyzer.
+Maybe use a state to keep track of which step the AST is in (Parsed, Analyzed)
+    - Scope property in every node
+- Make a new AST structure with properties specific to static analysis (replace types by EvaluatedTypes, Scope property)

+Basically, stop using lookup table and make the AST more self-contained.

+At the end of the day, on-demand static analysis isn't really feasible, is it?
+Because we need to create symbols.
+Or is it?
+Because we can just provide methods for creating symbols.

+Let's take the scenario of a type alias declaration.
+Currently

+- In the StaticAnalyzer, the type is evaluated and a symbol is added to the current scope (which is the root scoped, passed as a parameter to AnalyzeDeclaration).
+- In the CodeGenerator, in AppendAliasDeclaration, we retrieve the symbol based on the alias name given by the node.
+From the EvaluatedType, we create a TypeInfo which we then turn into C code.

+We don't need to store this semantic ast data and symbol tables.
+Just

+- Provide a method (DefineTypeAlias) in StaticAnalyzer to define a Symbol.TypeAlias from Declaration.TypeAlias. (this methods creates the Symbol, adds it to the Scope of the node and returns it)
+- Make the StaticAnalyzer available from the CodeGenerator
+- In the CodeGenerator, in AppendAliasDeclaration, call DefineTypeAlias and generate the C code

+Also a new approach to scopes

+- Create an empty scope in each scoped node
+- Every node has a scoped, each scoped node passes its scope to its descendants

+That way we don't have to pass a Scope parameter everywhere.

+What do we need equatable semantics for again?

+### Building a scopeful AST

+Each scopednode produces a new scope to use for children nodes.

+This means we must instanciate parents before children nodes, in order to use their Scope property, i.e. build the ast from the top down

+This is the opposite of what we're currently doing, we instantiate the leafs first, then we go up.
+This makes sense since we need the children to instanciate the parent.
+But the children need the parent to be instancieted?
+How do we solve this?

+The core issue is that we're building a tree where each node has a reference to its parent.

+## Type casting

+I think we should allow a C-like syntax for type-casting.
+Let's make [a graph of allowed conversions](Conversions.md).

+## Make static analysis more solid

+On-demand static analysis is **not enough**.

+The diagnostic that checks every function has been defined: CallableNotDefined

+CallableNotDefined must be run after the analysis of every declaration.

+It needs scopes

+However since our recent changes scopes are kept as locals in the CG.

+So there's no way to do this.

+What we need instead is a cleaner approach to the data returned by the SA.

+Because we need SA to be a first-class compilation step.

+So we'll restore the benchmark for it and everything.

+All of this because of UnaryOperator.Cast.
+I had a Node.Type in the CG and couldn't evaluate it.
+The obvious solution would have had been to add another lookup tables from Cast to EvaluatedType.

+But all these lookup tables make the code fragile, I don't like it.
+I've had bugs with them before.
+I want more comptime guarantees.

+Maybe my previous idea of rewriting the AST wasn't that bad, even if it means duplicating every node name.

+## Don't normalize anymore

+There's no need to.
+We want to allow identifiers only differing by accentuation.
+Use multiple expected strings (synonyms) for accent flexibilty on keywords.